 2017-2018 we conducted a nationwide two year logo therapy program with four modules of professional development.
 The well known therapy of speech impairment is a crucial element for logotherapeutic treatment of children with severe handicaps.
 The awareness and function of muscular sequences during food intake and breathing, similar to listening and speech comprehension, are fundamental to verbal communication as a complex neurological functional routine.
 Aspects of the therapy of B.Padovan and C.Morales/J.Brondo and other offers of support to develop communication will be worked on theoretically as well as practically.
 It is essential to get parents and carers involved as co-therapists, since they are key mediators in the advancement of their children.

-2021 12 participants (Uplift staff and specialist from state and non-state rehabilitation institutions) successfully completed the training “Neurorehabilitation of children with special needs.
-Physiotherapy with ideas from the Feldenkrais method” under the direction of Christine Ingold.
+In 2019-2023, under the direction of Christine Ingold two two-year trainings were conducted on “Neurorehabilitation of children with special needs.
+Physiotherapy with ideas from the Feldenkrais method” for Uplift staff and specialist from state and non-state rehabilitation institutions.
 15 participants (Uplift staff and specialist from state and non-state rehabilitation institutions) took part in the further training course “Introduction to Music Therapy.
 Theoretical and practical principles for the treatment of children and adults with special needs” (3rd module) under the direction of Viola Grandke.

 In 2021 we started offering online seminars for health workers and parents on the topic of early childhood development.
 Seminars were held with a total of 161 participants from all over Kyrgyzstan.